UNESCO-Open-Hydrology/SWATPlusForCRIDA-Course/README.md

 # Get the data to test it
  Please find the download data .txt file on the data folder, there, you can download the entire folder with all the required data.
 Due to it's large size and the GitHub limits, they were not uploaded directly.

+# Using anaconda to install the environment to run this scripts